SUtengda/angular-starter/README.md

 Angular-cli doesn't do renaming, you should manually modify it.

 1. Open `angular.json` and `package.json` file
-2. Replace all occurrences of the old name which is angular-scss-starter
+2. Replace all occurrences of the old name which is angular-starter
 3. Rename project folder name
 4. If `node_modules`folder exist, delete it and reinstall the package